jcrichto/jasoncrichton.com/src/content/work/biolage.md

 ## The Challenge
 The Biolage marketing team faced the task of creating a new site that originally lived under the Matrix brand.
-The goal was to showcase a new botanical-inspired "organic" design and move away from the typical boxy storefront.
+The goal was to showcase a new botanical-inspired “organic” design and move away from the typical boxy storefront.

-Technically, the new design and UX needed to support the IT team's storefront reference architecture (SFRA) which was a L'Oréal library of components within their Salesforce Commerce instance used across a number of their brands.
+Technically, the new design and UX needed to support the IT team’s storefront reference architecture (SFRA) which was a L’Oréal library of components within their Salesforce Commerce instance used across a number of their brands.

 ## The Solution
-Keeping the consumer's experience in mind, we developed wireframes that provided a clear path to drive purchases.
-We also incorporated an interactive hair consultation tool, offering personalized product recommendations based on hair type.
-Additionally, Elevate designed trigger and utility emails for Account Registration, Reset Password, Hair Quiz Results, Blog Highlights, and Newsletter Sign-Up to maintain brand consistency.
+Keeping the consumer’s experience in mind, wireframes and visual designs were created from the library of components to provide a clear path to purchase.
+An interactive hair consultation tool was designed to offer consumers a personalized product recommendation based on their hair type.
+Additionally, all forms of marketing communication were designed for their blog, consumer email marketing, and newsletter sign-up flows.

-To assist the client's existing development partner, I created functional UI prototypes that showcased the vision for page animations and layouts.
-During the development phase, we collaborated with the client's IT team for User Acceptance Testing (UAT) to ensure the final designs aligned with the intended vision.
+To assist the client’s existing development partner, fully developed UI prototypes were created that showcased the vision for page animations and layouts.
+During the development phase, I helped collaborate with the client’s IT team for User Acceptance Testing (UAT) to ensure the final designs aligned with the intended vision.

-The first iteration that was launched served as a minimum viable product for other L'Oréal brands, demonstrating the how to really push the library of components through the use of responsive organic shapes.
+After the first iteration of the site was launched, it served as a reference for other L’Oréal brands, demonstrating how to really push the library of components through the use of responsive organic shapes.

 ## What I Learned

-Achieving effective communication to the development partner required finding a balance between defining unique, one-off elements and ensuring scalability for reusable components across different devices.
-Building out fully working UI prototypes is an exteremely effective way to communite responsive and animation challenges.
+Achieving effective communication with the development partner required finding a balance between defining unique, one-off elements and ensuring scalability with the organic shapes for reusable components across different devices.
+Building out fully working UI prototypes is an extremely effective way to communicate responsive and animation challenges.

-Defining requirements for hero images also posed interesting challenges, requiring extensive exploration with various imagery to establish safe zones on a template for the merchandising team.
-By thinking creatively and incorporating micro animations, we successfully delivered a project that all teams could take pride in.
+Defining requirements for hero images also posed interesting challenges, requiring extensive exploration with various images to establish safe zones on a template for the merchandising team.
+By thinking creatively and incorporating micro animations, we successfully delivered a project that all teams involved could take great pride in.

 <div class="tile-sustainable__cards">